raahimkhan/Operating-System/README.md

 # Operating-System
-Programming assignments completed for the course CS-370 at LUMS for Fall 2020
+Programming assignments completed for the course CS-370 at LUMS for Fall semester 2020